duneroadrunner/SaferCPlusPlus/README.md

 ### TUserDeclaredAsyncPassableObj

 When passing an argument to a function that will be executed in another thread using the library, the argument must be of a type identified as being safe to do so.
 If not, a compiler error will be induced.
 The library knows which of its own types and the standard types are and aren't safely passable to another thread, but can't automatically deduce whether or not a user-defined type is safe to pass.
 So in order to pass a user-defined type, you need to "declare" that it is safely passable by wrapping it with the transparent `us::TUserDeclaredAsyncPassableObj<>` template.
 Otherwise you'll get a compile error.
-A type that is safe to pass should have no indirect members (i.e. pointers/references) whose target is not protected by a thread-safety mechanism.
+A type that is safe to pass should contain no indirect objects (i.e. pointers, references, etc.) that are not known to be safe to pass between threads.
 (Mis)using `us::TUserDeclaredAsyncPassableObj<>` to indicate that a user-defined type is safely passable when that type does not meet these criteria could result in unsafe code.

 ### thread